benlubas/molten-nvim/README.md

 A cell is delimited using two extmarks (see `:help api-extended-marks`), so it will adjust to you editing the text within it.

 When your cursor is in a cell (i.e., you have an _active cell_), a floating window may be shown below the cell, reporting output.
 This is the _display window_, or _output window_.
-(To see more about whether a window is shown or not, see `:MoltenShowOutput` and `g:molten_automatically_open_output`).
+(To see more about whether a window is shown or not, see `:MoltenShowOutput` and `g:molten_auto_open_output`).
 When you cursor is not in any cell, no cell is active.

 The active cell is chosen from newest to oldest.
 That means that you can have a cell within another cell, and if the one within is newer, then that one will be selected.
 (Same goes for merely overlapping cells).